kakapo-2018/SocialClub/README.md

 <strong>API:</strong>

 GET /API/posts/:category - gets list of posts from selected category<br/>
+Example:
+{
+  [
+    {
+      id: 1
+      title: Work
+      date: 2342522366
+     },
+   ]
+ }

 GET /API/posts/:id - gets individual posts<br/>
+Example:
+{
+  Name: Joe Blog
+  Title: Need help with lawnmowing
+  Content: I have a massive lawn that needs mowing.
+I can pick you up and drop off after.
+I can pay cash and provide a meal
+  Created: 2345252345
+  Exp date: 34536356356
+}

 POST /API/newpost - writes new post to posts DB<br/>
+Example:
+{

+}

 POST /API/register - adds new user to user DB<br/>
 GET /API/login - logs registered user in and routes to logged in page